unindented/grunt-electron-installer-windows/README.md

 }
 ```

-When the task finishes, you'll have these:
+The task will try to extract all necessary information from your `package.json`.
+When it finishes, you'll have these:

 ```
 $ ls path\to\out
 RELEASES  app-0.0.1-full.nupkg  Setup.exe
 ```

-To create different packages for different architectures:
+You can also create different packages for different architectures, while manually overriding certain options:

 ```js
 'electron-windows-installer': {